 - Questioners tend to have a good memory.

-- Questioners are gifted learners. (though their grades may not reflect that)
+- Questioners are gifted learners (though their grades may not always reflect that).

 - Questioners are precocious.

 - More outgoing Questioners may annoy their peers.

 *To protect their privacy, all student names have been changed.

 The Questioner is based on Daniel.
 Daniel was a student in my seventh grade class, the very first year I taught.
 To be honest, Daniel was not an easy student for me to like.
 No matter what I said, Daniel questioned it.
 He would interrupt me while I was teaching and ask me why something was the way it was.
 Often, his questions had nothing at all to do with what we were discussing at the time.

 I would handle Daniel very differently now, but as a first year teacher, I truly had no idea what to do with him.
 When I told him he liked playing the Devil’s Advocate, he insisted on calling himself the Devil’s Avocado.
 Daniel would be close to 30 years old now, and it wouldn’t surprise me at all if he became a detective or a lawyer.
 I can just hear him in a courtroom, shouting “Objection!” at the top of his lungs.